This user agreement will be effective on November 11, 2020.

 Personal Venmo accounts let you do things like:

-Except for transactions expressly authorized by Venmo, for example, transactions with authorized merchants or made using your Venmo Mastercard®, personal accounts may not be used to conduct business, commercial or merchant transactions with other personal accounts, which includes paying or accepting payment from other personal accounts held by users you do not personally know for goods or services (for example, concert tickets, electronic equipment, sneakers, a watch, or other merchandise).
-If you plan to use your Venmo account to sell goods or services, you must have an approved business account.
+Except for commercial transactions expressly authorized by Venmo, for example, transactions with authorized merchants or business profiles, or purchases made using your Venmo Mastercard®, personal accounts may not be used to conduct business, commercial or merchant transactions with other personal accounts, which includes paying or accepting payment from other personal accounts held by users you do not personally know for goods or services (for example, concert tickets, electronic equipment, sneakers, a watch, or other merchandise).
+If you plan to use your Venmo account to sell goods or services, you must have an approved business account or a business profile.
 You may also find out more information about offering Venmo as a payment option on your website or mobile app by visiting this webpage.

 Keep confidential any credentials you use to access your Venmo account and the Venmo services.
 You must keep your phone number, email address and other contact information current in your Venmo account profile.